Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/20221018/index.md

 The blockchain and crypto world has always been dominated by marketing.
 As the promise of the technology precedes its delivery there is a tendency to invest in the message and hope that this pays off in reality.

-Cardano with its emphasis on original research and long-term continuous innovation has always represented something of an exception to hype.
-A rapprochement between the two cultures of crypto and open source is mooted.
+Cardano with its emphasis on original research and long-term continuous innovation has always represented something of an exception to this hype.
+And a  rapprochement between the two cultures of crypto and open source is mooted.
 But the need to struggle for attention in the marketing metaverse always brings a risk that the balance between hype and reality swings back to hype.

 ## Value and impact